aiven/devportal/docs/platform/howto/billing-assign-projects.rst

 Assign projects to billing groups
 =================================

 When you create a new project, you can assign it to a billing group, which lets you :doc:`use the same payment card and consolidate costs</docs/platform/concepts/billing-groups>`.

-You can also assign the project to another billing group later in the `Aiven Console <https://console.aiven.io/>`_.
+You can also assign the project to another billing group later in the `Aiven Console <https://console.aiven.io/>`_ using the instructions in this article.

 .. note::